peristron/signalfoundry_v3/README.md

 1. Decide whether the next scan should clear the existing session or add to it.
 2. Configure cleaning, stopwords, transcript handling, and document granularity.
 3. Upload files, paste text or URLs, or load an offline sketch.
-4. For structured CSV data, select text, date, and category columns.
+4. For structured CSV or Excel data, select text, date, and category columns.
 5. Run the scan.
 6. Start with the Executive Signal Dashboard.
 7. Read Signal Compass and Resource Shape.
 8. Inspect Supporting Insight Cards and their representative evidence.
 9. Review the Word Cloud and top terms for boilerplate or cleaning problems.
-10. Use Themes, Entities, Keyphrases, Trends, and Graphs as needed.
+10. Use Themes, Entities, Distinctive Terms, Trends, and Graphs as needed.
 11. Use a maturity lens only when the source material matches its intended domain.
 12. Use the AI Analyst after the visible outputs look reasonable.
 13. Use Calibration Export when comparing runs or tuning the analysis.